Craniosynostosis repair is surgery to correct a problem that causes the bones of a child's skull to grow together (fuse) too early.

 To help control your child's pain, use children's acetaminophen (Tylenol) as your child's doctor advises.

-When you clean the wound, make sure you:
+When you are told by your doctor that you may clean the wound, make sure you:

 - Wash your hands before you start.